-Buen Vivir as an Alternative to Sustainable Development
+Buen Vivir as an Alternative to Sustainable Development Lessons from Ecuador

-Exploring Buen Vivir’s evolution from its indigenous origins, academic interpretations and implications for development policy; to its role in endogenous, community-led change, this book will be of interest to policymakers, and development professionals.
-It will also be of great value to activists, students and scholars of sustainability and development seeking grassroots social and environmental change.
+Exploring Buen Vivir’s evolution from its indigenous origins, academic interpretations, and implications for development policy, to its role in endogenous, community-led change, this book will be of interest to policy-makers and development professionals.
+It will also be of great value to activists, students, and scholars of sustainability and development seeking grassroots social and environmental change.

 Introduction Part 1 1.
 The Brief History of Development and Sustainable Development 2.
 Towards an Alternative to Development: The Growing Legitimacy of Post-Development 3.
 Sustaining the ‘Good Life’: Buen Vivir as an Alternative to Sustainable Development Part 2 4.
 Understandings of Buen Vivir in Ecuador’s Cotacachi Canton 5.
 Living Well and Buen Vivir: Practice vs. Policy?
 6. Challenging the Good Life 7.
 Rethinking Sustainability: Making the Global Align with the Local 8.
 Implementing Buen Vivir: The Practical Pathway to Transformation 9.
 New Horizons for Socio-Eco Wellbeing: Concluding Remarks